 Survey your employees to learn how satisfied they are with benefits, if they know how to locate benefit information, if they feel confident trying telemedicine for the first time, how they like to learn, preferred method of communication, and what they do and do not understand.

-Use data to check into your low and high usage areas of your benefits plan.
+Then, use data to check into your low and high usage areas of your benefits plan.
 Employees may not understand the value of certain areas of your benefits offerings or how to use them in their own lives.

 From there, leverage the results to tailor your annual benefits communication plan directly to your employee base.
 Address their concerns and equip them with the necessary information to make thoughtful decisions about their health.